spaceandtimefdn/sxt-chain-examples/hello_world_tutorial/HELLO_WORLD_TUTORIAL.md

 The major steps we will walk through are

 1. Funding a wallet with compute credits.
+2. Cloning this repo.
-2. Creating a table on the Space and Time chain.
+3. Creating a table on the Space and Time chain.
-3. Inserting data into the new table.
+4. Inserting data into the new table.

 ## Step 1: Funding a wallet